smolgroot/geth-dev-faucet/README.md

 ## 🛠️ Usage

+1. **Enter Recipient**:
-1. **Enter Recipient Address**: Input a valid Ethereum address
+   - **Ethereum Address**: Input a valid Ethereum address (0x...)
+   - **ENS Domain**: Enter a .eth domain name (e.g., vitalik.eth, ens.eth)
+2. **ENS Resolution**: If you enter a .eth name, the app will:
+   - Automatically resolve it to an Ethereum address
+   - Display the ENS profile picture (avatar) if available
+   - Show the display name and description from ENS metadata
-2. **Select Amount**: Use the slider to choose between 0.1 and 10 ETH
+3. **Select Amount**: Use the slider to choose between 0.1 and 10 ETH
-3. **Send ETH**: Click the "Send ETH" button to initiate the transaction
+4. **Send ETH**: Click the "Send ETH" button to initiate the transaction
-4. **Celebrate**: Watch the confetti animation on successful transactions! 🎉
+5. **Celebrate**: Watch the confetti animation on successful transactions! 🎉

+### ENS Examples to Try
+- `vitalik.eth` - Vitalik Buterin's ENS
+- `ens.eth` - Official ENS domain
+- `nick.eth` - Nick Johnson (ENS creator)
+- Any other .eth domain you know!

 ## 🏗️ Technology Stack